 The value of

-surrounded by quotes (as is often the case of shell variables), the quotes will be
+value is surrounded by quotes (as is often the case of shell variables), the

 Add environment variables.
 You can use either an array or a dictionary.
 Any boolean values; true, false, yes no, need to be enclosed in quotes to ensure they are not converted to True or False by the YML parser.